Joe Halderman: Personal life

 Halderman married Patty Montet in 1990 and the couple had two children.
 They divorced in 2004.

-According to CBS News, Halderman and Stephanie Birkitt lived together in Halderman's Norwalk, Connecticut home until August 2009, when she reportedly moved out.
+According to CBS News, Halderman and Stephanie Birkitt lived together in Halderman's Norwalk, Connecticut, home until August 2009, when she reportedly moved out.
 She was also romantically linked to David Letterman during the same time.

 David Letterman blackmail attempt

-In October, 2009, Halderman was accused of attempting to blackmail talk show host David Letterman for $2 million.
+In October 2009, Halderman was accused of attempting to blackmail talk show host David Letterman for $2 million.
 According to Letterman, who described the incident on his television show on October 1, 2009, someone had threatened to expose Letterman's sexual affairs with female staff employees in the form of a screenplay and a book if he was not paid off.
-Halderman was arrested when he attempted to cash a phony $2 million check given to him by Letterman's lawyer.
+Halderman was arrested when he attempted to cash a phony $2 million check Letterman's lawyer gave him.

 At the time of his arrest, Halderman was a producer of the CBS true crime journalism series 48 Hours.
-Halderman was indicted by a Manhattan grand jury and he pleaded not guilty to a charge of attempted grand larceny in criminal court on October 2, 2009.
-If convicted, Halderman faced punishment of five to 15 years.
+He was indicted by a Manhattan grand jury and pleaded not guilty to a charge of attempted grand larceny in criminal court on October 2, 2009.
+If convicted, Halderman faced punishment of five to fifteen years.
 Bail was set at $200,000, which Halderman posted.

 Halderman had at one time lived with one of Letterman's assistants, Stephanie Birkitt.
-Halderman read Birkitt's diaries without her permission, learning of her affair with the TV host that ended in 2003.
+Halderman read Birkitt's diaries without her permission, learning of her affair with Letterman, which ended in 2003.
 As a member of the CBS page program, Birkitt worked for both Letterman's show and for 48 Hours before becoming a staff employee for Letterman.

 On March 9, 2010, Halderman pleaded guilty to attempted grand larceny in the second degree and received a six-month jail sentence, to be followed by five years' probation and 1,000 hours of community service.

 Halderman was released from Rikers Island on September 2, 2010, after serving four months of his six-month sentence.